Ulrich von Coler

-Ulrich von Coler was an Oberleutnant in the Imperial German Army during World War I and an Oberst in the Finnish White Guard and Wehrmacht Heer in World War II.
+Ulrich von Coler (6 December 1885 – 19 May 1953) was an Oberleutnant in the Imperial German Army during World War I and an Oberst in the Finnish White Guard and Wehrmacht Heer in World War II.
 During the Finnish Civil War, he was one of 38 German officers in Finland and commanded the 2nd Jaeger Brigade Itäarmeija in Hanko.
 In 1919, Coler wrote a book called "Suomalaisten jääkärien parissa: muistelmia yhteistyön ajoilta 1915–1918" (With the Finnish Jägers 1915–1918), a curriculum vitae of his time in Finland during the First World War.

 During the Second World War, he was assigned command of a Feldgendarmerie unit, Feldkommandantur 810 (FK 810), and oversaw and perpetrated war crimes in Poland and the Crimea.

 Early life and World War I

-Coler was born 6 December 1885, in Küstrin (Modern day Poland), in the Kingdom of Prussia.
+Coler was born on 6 December 1885, in Küstrin (Modern day Poland), in the Kingdom of Prussia.
 He was born to a military family and his father, once the Imperial district commander of Bielefeld, sent Coler to a military school once he completed basic schooling in 1906.
 He enlisted in the German Imperial Army in 1915 in the town of Lockstedt as a lieutenant.
 The next year, Coler was sent to fight in the Finnish Civil War as a captain, along with 38 other German officers, to command a 1258-strong Third Company of the Finnish 27th Jäger Battalion in Estonia.
 In early March 1918, Coler arrived in Finland, becoming the commander of the Finnish 2nd Division, where he remained until the victory of the White Finns over the communists in the Finnish Civil War.

 In 1917, Coler married Edith von Coler and had a daughter, named Jutta, in 1919.
 Three years later they separated.